umd-lhcb/rpi.burnin/README.md

 Ramirez, improvements by Yipeng Sun.

 #### Setup
-In the raspberry pi's `/boot/config.txt`, add the following line:
+For Raspbian, in the raspberry pi's `/boot/config.txt`, add the following line:
 ```
 dtoverlay=w1-gpio,pullup=1
 ```
+For NixOS, it should already be configured.

 The thermistors are wired in parallel by connecting their GND to the VDD pins, and then both to shared ground (Pin 6).
 The DQ pin carries the data signal into